“I think workshops like the one today should take place more often” An individual from HMP Wormwood Scrubs

 Interested?
 Contact us

-If you are interested in finding out more about our workshops for individuals, please email email@example.com or call 01622 230705.
+If you are interested in finding out more about our workshops, please email email@example.com or call 01622 230705.

 Please note: Unlock is an independent charity entirely reliant upon its own fundraising.
 We do not seek or accept funding to deliver government services.
 We are not charitably funded to deliver workshops to individuals across the country, so we have to charge to cover the costs we incur as a charity to prepare and deliver them, unless we can secure specific funding.
 Income from workshops is a crucial source of unrestricted income, allowing us to cover our costs and continue to support our beneficiaries.